 Keeping proof of insurance in your vehicle may be a good idea.
 Proof of insurance could be an insurance ID card, certificate of insurance form, or even your policy – although it may have several pages.
 Each of these documents will include your insurance policy number.
 By keeping proof of insurance in your vehicle, you won’t have to panic searching for your policy number if you get in an accident.

 How to find your car insurance policy number

-- When purchasing your policy, the insurance company should have provided paperwork detailing your policy’s coverage.
-This paperwork will often have the insurance policy number printed within it.
+- Look at your insurance declarations page: When purchasing your policy, the insurance company should provide paperwork detailing your policy’s coverage options.
+This paperwork will often have the auto policy number printed on it.

 How to find someone else’s car insurance policy number

-- If you have a valid reason to know whether a car is insured, but it isn’t a police matter, you can sometimes get that information from the DMV.
+- Contact the DMV: If you have a valid reason to know whether a car is insured, but it isn’t a police matter, you can sometimes get that information from the DMV.
 The DMV will want to know your reasons and will need as much information on the vehicle as you can provide.
 If you know the car’s VIN (vehicle identification number), the process may go much smoother.